zhenxiay/agno_os_basketball_ai/README.md

 This project combines artificial intelligence with basketball analytics to create an **interactive Agentic AI App** that can analyze games, predict outcomes, and provide detailed insights about players and teams.

-Built on the [Agno framework](https://docs.agno.com/), it leverages the power of Large Language Model and specific toolkit for basketball statistic to deliver insightful and actionable basketball intelligence.
+Built on the [Agno framework](https://docs.agno.com/), it leverages the power of Large Language Model and open source project for [Basketball Intelligence] https://github.com/zhenxiay/BasketIntelligence to deliver insightful and actionable basketball intelligence.

 ## Demo